 Raise the rent or sell up?

-That's the corner experts say Bay of Plenty landlords are being pushed into with the removal of a tax "loophole" expected to hit property investors' pockets.
+That's the corner experts say Rotorua landlords are being pushed into as the removal of a tax "loophole" is expected to hit property investors' pockets.

-Bay property investors are forecasting a rise in rents and mortgagee sales, with some already putting their rentals on the market.
+Bay property investors are forecasting a rise in rents and mortgagee sales to soar with some already putting their rentals back on the market.

-The Government announced a $3.8 billion Housing Acceleration Fund this week as part of a plan that included doubling the bright-line test from five to 10 years and removing the ability to deduct mortgage interest from tax returns.
+The Government announced a $3.8 billion Housing Acceleration Fund this week as part of a plan that included doubling the bright-line test from five to 10 years and removing the ability to deduct mortgage interest.

 First Home Grant income caps were also lifted and house price caps for the grants were set higher.

-The new changes have been met with criticism by Bay property experts, who say the only way to recoup their losses will be to raise rents or sell up.
+The changes have been met with criticism by Bay property experts who say the only way for landlords to recoup their losses will be to raise the rents or sell up.

 Removing the interest deductibility loophole that advantages investors over first home buyers will reduce investor demand for residential property investment, the spokesperson said.

-She said it meant younger investors may not be able to hold on to their properties and will have to sell up.
+She said it meant younger investors may not be able to hold on to their properties and would have to sell up.